 The new model is called Swift 3 SF314-52, with that 2 at the end of the name telling the two generations apart.
-It is however different in many ways: it gets a different build and design, a glossy non-touch screen this time, a backlit keyboard with a new layout, new hardware inside and optional Nvidia MX150 dedicated graphics.
-The pricing policy hasn’t changed much though and still remains one of this computer’s strongest points.
+It is however different in many ways: it gets a different build and design, a glossy non-touch screen this time, a backlit keyboard with a new layout, updated hardware inside and optional Nvidia MX150 dedicated graphics.
+The pricing policy hasn’t changed much though and still remains one of this computer’s strongest selling points.

 Specs as reviewed

 |Screen||14.0 inch, 1920 x 1080 px, IPS, non-touch, glossy|

 |Processor||Intel Skylake Core i7-7500U CPU|

 |Video||Intel HD 620 + Nvidia MX150 2GB DDR5 (optional)|

 |Storage||128 M.2 SATA SSD (80 mm) + 512 GB SSD (2.5″ bay)|

 |Ports||2x USB 3.0 and 1 x USB 2.0 Type-A slots, 1x USB 3.1 Type-C gen 1, HDMI, card-reader, mic/headphone, Kensington lock|

 |Size||338 mm or 13.30” (w) x 234 mm or 9.23” (d) x 18 mm or 0.70” (h)|